SNodeC/snode.c/README.md

 ## Deploment on OpenWRT

-As starting point it is assumed that local *ssh* and *sftp* access to the router exist and that the router is connected to the Internet via the WAN port.
+As a starting point, it is assumed that local *ssh* and *sftp* access to the router exist and that the router is connected to the Internet via the WAN port.

 Deploying SNode.C on an OpenWRT router involves a view tasks: